nalamat/circuitoptim/README.md

 Prepare your netlist as you would normally do, then wrap numeric parameters needed to be optimized in square brackets.
-At the end of the line add two stars (**) and for each parameter in brackets, write optimization options, again enclosed in brackets, with the following format:
+At the end of the line add two stars (**) and for each parameter in brackets, write optimization options again enclosed in brackets with the following format:

     [lower_bound upper_bound (scale)]